Omar11N/Lung-Diseases-Classification/README.md

 # CNN-based Chest X-ray Image Classification

 This repository contains a deep learning project that classifies chest X-ray images into four categories: **Normal**, **Covid**, **Pneumonia**, and **Lung Opacity**.
 The project showcases several advanced techniques in image preprocessing, convolutional neural network (CNN) design, and model regularization—demonstrating a strong grasp of computer vision and deep learning fundamentals.
+This Project won the first place achieving 98,5 acc on the classifing wether a Lung has Corona-Virus or not.

 ## Project Overview